mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 ### Results-based activism

+>What if we measure the radicalism of speech by how radically it transforms open-minded people, by how the speech liberates the antiracist power within?
+What if we measure the conservatism of speech by how intensely it keeps people the same, keeps people enslaved by their racist ideas and fears, conserving their inequitable society?

-* Activist often invest in activities that have no real impact but make participants feel involved.
+* Activists often invest in activities that have no real impact but make participants feel involved.
   * e.g., marches, protests, educational programs
   * Real change happens only when policies change.
   * Activists should be judged based on how effectively they've influenced policy.
   * It doesn't matter how radical an activist's ideas or how passionate their rhetoric is if they don't influence policy.

->What if we measure the radicalism of speech by how radically it transforms open-minded people, by how the pseech liberates the antiracist power within?
-What if we measure the conservatism of speech by how intesnsely it keeps people the same, keeps people enslaved by their racist ideas and fears, conserving their inequitable society?